 Activity Key milestones Start date Activity owner 3.3.
+Our care services are clinically, finance 3.3.
 Our care services are clinically, financially and environmentally sustainable, supported by digital and estates 3.3.1.
-Build capacity, capability and flexibility into our care services workforce Workforce team 3.3.2.
+Build capacity, capability and flexibility into our care services workforce Plan to address key care services workforce gaps developed Communications and engagement campaign on training and education offer for care services staff launched Year 1 Workforce team 3.3.2.
 Invest in proactive care and community-based support to prevent escalation of care needs requiring more intensive support Targeted opportunities for community-first support identified and agreed Year 3 Service line leads 3.3.3.
 Co-design new care services and ways of working that promote environmental sustainability Opportunities to enhance new and existing estates and working practices identified based on national policy and good practice Year 2 Estates team 3.4.
-We have a sustainable, healthy and engaged workforce whose wellbeing is supported ' ' 3.4.1.
+We have a sustainable, healthy and engaged workforce whose wellbeing is supported 3.4.1.
 Develop a comprehensive training and skills offering to all staff Existing training and skills offerings to staff clarified Gaps in skills and training identified and plan to address them agreed Year 1 Workforce team 3.4.2.
 Enhance resources to support staff wellbeing Opportunities for collaboration spaces for teams to meet together in person identified Additional skills requirements to support high quality skills delivery identified Year 2 Workforce team